 The first exit opportunity is investment banking since there is a huge opportunity in investment banking in Singapore (after Private Equity).
 And the second exit opportunity for which people quit their jobs is for working in venture capital.Working In Venture Capital.Venture capital (VC) is long-term finance extended to startups with high-growth potential to help them succeed exponentially.
 The investors are venture capitalists who bear the excessive financial risk and provide guidance to startups to attain their objectives.
 In Singapore, there are quite a few venture capital firms.

 Singapore Private Equity market has been experiencing a decline, but that doesn’t mean Singapore isn’t a good place to work in PE.
-People from other countries get attracted to work in PE market in Singapore for two main reasons –
+People from other countries get attracted to work in the PE market in Singapore for two main reasons –

 - Second, the learning curve and salaries in Singapore Private Equity are quite higher than other PE markets in the world.

 This has been a guide to Private Equity in Singapore, their services offered, recruitment process, their culture, top private equity firms in Singapore, salaries and exit opportunities.
 You may also have a look at the following article for learning more about Private Equity